NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 **Lustre file system**

-Parallel file system, available as ephemeral, and persistent storage on the AWS, Azure, and GCP cloud platforms.
+Parallel file system, available as ephemeral, and persistent storage on the AWS and Azure cloud platforms.
 You can create as many lustre file systems as you want from the PW Storage tab by selecting the “add storage” button.